lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

 For more information, see [Temple and Priesthood Preparation](https://www.churchofjesuschrist.org/callings/primary-organization/my-calling/temple-and-priesthood-preparation "https://www.churchofjesuschrist.org/callings/primary-organization/my-calling/temple-and-priesthood-preparation") on ChurchofJesusChrist.org.

+12.2

+## Participating in God’s Work of Salvation and Exaltation

 God invites all to come unto Christ and assist in His work by:

 - Living the gospel of Jesus Christ.